AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 “Israel values the work of journalists, medical staff, and all civilians,” his office said in a statement.

-The military said its troops carried out a strike in the area of Nasser Hospital.
-The military said it “regrets any harm to uninvolved individuals and does not target journalists as such.”
+The military, which said its troops carried out a strike in the area of Nasser Hospital, said it “regrets any harm to uninvolved individuals and does not target journalists as such.”

 Israeli media reported that Israeli troops fired two artillery shells at the hospital, targeting a Hamas surveillance camera on the roof.